M-Anwar/Kardinality/README.md

 # Kardinality
-A Fun mental game which challenges the a users ability for strategic planning
+A Fun mental game which challenges the users ability for strategic planning